 While training them, set challenges and daily goals that they need to fulfill.
 On completing the daily tasks, you can provide them with an incentive.
 This can be specially used on the day of the event.

-Trade show events go on for hours.
+expo events go on for hours.
 Naturally, it would be out of the question to expect the same staff to attend the stand expo for that long.
 This is why companies break down the complete event into schedules for each member.

 The staff must know the exhibition stand booth’s schedule and the staff schedule too so that why know at what time which activities need to begin.
 Moreover, it helps keep track of the staff activities.